United States men's national ice hockey team

-The United States men's national ice hockey team also known as Team USA, represents the United States in men's international ice hockey.
+The United States men's national ice hockey team, also known as Team USA, represents the United States in men's international ice hockey.
 The team is controlled by USA Hockey, the governing body for organized ice hockey in the United States.
-As of May 2025, the team is ranked 1st in the IIHF World Rankings.
+As of June 2026, the team is ranked 3rd in the IIHF World Rankings.

-The U.S. captured gold medals at the 1960 and 1980 Olympics, and earned silver medals more recently at the 2002 and 2010 Olympics.
-At the best-on-best professional level outside of the Olympics, Team USA has won the 1996 World Cup of Hockey, defeating Canada in the finals.
-Most recently, the U.S. claimed a historic gold at the World Championships in 2025—its first IIHF Worlds title since 1933 and its third recognized world title overall when including the 1960 Olympic gold that the IIHF also recognizes as a World Championship.

-Unlike other nations, the U.S. did not typically use its best NHL players in the World Championships.
-Instead, it provided the younger players with an opportunity to gain international experience, although they changed the approach by the 2020s.
-Overall, the team has collected eleven Olympic medals (two of them gold), 21 World Championship medals (three of them gold, including 1960), and it reached the semi-final round of the Canada Cup/World Cup five times, twice advancing to the finals and winning gold once.
-Before 2025, the U.S. had never reached a World Championship gold medal game, having lost in the semi-final round twelve times since the IIHF introduced a playoff system in 1992; this includes six semi-finals appearances in ten tournaments from 2013 through 2023, and three consecutive in 2021, 2022, and 2023.
+Team USA has won gold medals at the 1960, 1980, and 2026 Olympics.
+Their victory at the 1980 Olympics, known as the Miracle on Ice, is widely regarded as one of the greatest upsets in sports history, when a team composed largely of amateur and collegiate players defeated the heavily favored Soviet Union en route to the gold medal.
+In 2026, the United States won its first Olympic gold since 1980 after defeating Canada in overtime in the final.
+Team USA has won silver medals at the Olympics eight times overall, including most recently at the 2002 and 2010 Olympics.
+The US has also won the World Cup of Hockey, defeating Canada in the finals at the 1996 tournament.
+The team's most recent medal at the World Championships came in with a historic gold in 2025, their first victory in the tournament since 1960 and third overall (also in 1933).
+Unlike many European nations, the United States has often sent less experienced rosters to the World Championships, largely because the tournament overlaps with the NHL playoffs and because not all eligible players choose to participate.
+By the 2020s, however, USA Hockey began placing greater emphasis on the tournament and assembling stronger, more competitive teams.
+Overall, the team has collected twelve Olympic medals (three of them gold), 21 World Championship medals (three of them gold, including 1960), and it reached the semi-final round of the Canada Cup/World Cup five times, twice advancing to the finals and winning gold once.
+Until 2025, the US had never reached a World Championship gold medal game, having lost in the semi-final round twelve times since the IIHF introduced a playoff system in 1992; this included six semi-finals appearances in ten tournaments from 2013 through 2023, and three consecutive in 2021, 2022, and 2023.

-The U.S. is one of the most successful national ice hockey teams in the world and a member of the so-called "Big Six", the unofficial group of the six strongest men's ice hockey nations, along with Canada, the Czech Republic, Finland, Russia, and Sweden.
+The US is one of the most successful national ice hockey teams in the world and a member of the so-called "Big Six", the unofficial group of the six strongest men's ice hockey nations, along with Canada, the Czech Republic, Finland, Russia, and Sweden.

 History

+Early history

 The United States first entered international ice hockey competition at the 1920 Summer Olympics in Antwerp, where the sport made its Olympic debut, earning a silver medal behind Canada.
 American teams continued to be competitive throughout the 1920s and early 1930s, claiming silver medals at the 1924 and 1932 Winter Olympics, as well as at the 1931 IIHF World Championships.
-In this era, the U.S. national squads were typically composed of players drawn from amateur or collegiate programs, often representing leading American clubs rather than a permanent national team.
+In this era, the US national squads were typically composed of players drawn from amateur or collegiate programs, often representing leading American clubs rather than a permanent national team.